-For the control of blackspot it is essential to make sure the plants are protected by the dust or spray before each rainy period, and removing diseased leaves as soon as the spots appear is a great help.
+For the control of blackspot, it is essential to make sure the plants are protected by dust or spray before each rainy period, and removing diseased leaves as soon as the spots appear is a great help.

 I dust according to the weather rather than on a fixed schedule.
 It is much easier to keep plants free of diseases and insects than to eradicate them after they have become established.